pipobscure/tc39-proposal-temporal/docs/zoned.md

 ## `zoned.ianaZone: string | undefined`

-If the `ZonedInstant` was created using an IANA-Timezone (rather than an offset) this property will return that timezone string.
+If the `ZonedDateTime` was created using an IANA-Timezone (rather than an offset) this property will return that timezone string.
 Otherwise this property will be `undefined`.

 ## `zoned.timeZone: string`